 MongoDB – Thinking in Documents

-As we all know document databases are very different from the so-got-used-to Relational Databases (RDBMS).
+As we all know document databases (such as MongoDB) are very different from the so-got-used-to Relational Databases (RDBMS).

 - Synthesis creates a normalized database design based on a known set of dependencies.